rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 ### 4. Bring up Rancher with Helm

 Use the same version of Helm to install Rancher, that was used on the first cluster.

+For Kubernetes v1.25 or later, set `global.cattle.psp.enabled` to `false`.

 ```bash
 helm install rancher rancher-latest/rancher \